golang-leipzig/golang-leipzig.github.io/content/posts/meetup-15-invitation.md

 We'll have two input presentations:

 1. On a [WaitGroup](https://golang.org/pkg/sync/#WaitGroup) wrapper, including testing strategies.
-2. On small library - [parallel](https://github.com/miku/parallel) that allows to write parallel filters fast.
+2. On a tiny library - [parallel](https://github.com/miku/parallel) that allows to write parallel filters fast.

 As always, other lightning talks or contributions are welcome.